-Easy Home Treadmill Maintenance
+Easy Home Treadmill Maintenance Schedule

 By Simon Gould

 Check all the screws are tight and that the safety key works.
 When you vacuum around the home make sure you do it around the treadmill and especially under it.
 You may need help in moving the machine but it's worth it.
 We really need to make sure dust doesn't accumulate in the workings because that's what makes the machine break down.
 A small bit of effort on a regular basis makes all the difference.

 This isn't something that's recommended as such but I would consider getting an expert technician in treadmills to service your machine.
 An expert giving it an inspection could make all the difference to the longevity of your machine.
 They may spot something you haven't noticed and may give you advice on some other maintenance tasks you may need to do.

-All the above represents some time and cost investment but you should pay a lot for your treadmill in the first place.
+The schedule above represents some time and cost investment but you should pay a lot for your treadmill in the first place.
 If you've bought a good one, which you definitely should do if you're seriously about your health, then regular maintenance is something that needs to be done.
 Of course if you join a gym with treadmills then you have nothing to worry about but that costs money as well!